A Longtime Trucker Is Helping Veterans Become the New Generation of Drivers

 There is even a form veterans and spouses can fill out to get CDLVet to help them find an opportunity and guide them on how to make the most of it.
 Rader says CDLVet's real game-changer for those interested in a trucking career is its podcast, a show he's still producing.

 Episodes of the CDLVet Podcast are available now, but the coming episodes will add up to a complete explainer on all things trucking.
 You may want to be a truck driver, but you may not know what type of trailer you want to pull.
-You will learn terms like "step deck," "drive in" and "container."
+You will learn terms such as "step deck," "drive in" and "container."
 Interested veterans can also learn the advantages to driving locally and regionally.

 MJ Rader founded CDLVet after a long career in trucking.
 (Courtesy of MJ Rader)